achimnol/dotfiles/README.md

 #### Setting Neovim as the default vi

-To let Neovim serve the default `vi` command on Ubuntu-like distributions, first put the following script as `/usr/local/bin/nvim` if *not* installed via Snap:
+To let Neovim serve the default `vi` command on Ubuntu-like distributions, first put the following script as `/usr/local/bin/nvim` *if installed via Snap*:
 ```bash
 #! /bin/bash
 /usr/bin/snap run nvim "$@"